Jeannot-MN/Java8SE/Readme.md

 and they are created and instantiated when the object is instantiated.

 Every time you instantiate a new object from a class, you get a new copy of each of the class's instance variables.

+#### Static Initialization Block:
+Similar to a regular  Static Initialization block, but the code in this block is executed only once when the class is loaded in the JVM, while for regular  Static Initialization block, the code is executed whenever we instantiate a new object.

+**In short STATIC just binds a variable/method/block to the class**